 Home Equity Conversion Mortgages (also known as HECMs) are government-regulated and government-insured.
 This article’s aim is to provide clarity around the first question, “How much money can I get?” and shed some light on the second question, “Why is this so complicated?”
 I’ll explain why things that seem like strange limitations are in fact good for the reverse mortgage program, borrowers, and their heirs.

-If you'd like a quick assessment of how much you can borrow, click the Reverse Mortgage Qualifier button below.
+If you'd like a quick assessment of how much you can borrow, click the Reverse Mortgage Qualifier button below and I will generate a report from our proprietary reverse mortgage calculator, based on your unique situation.

 The following video also addresses 'How Much' and 'Why So Complicated'.
 It also speaks to two other questions we're frequently asked: